 Outdoors & Recreation

-You'll definitely need a rest after all this exercise!
-If so, learn more about camping in Newport News and reserve one of our 188 modern campsites at Newport News Park.
+If you would like an overnight outdoor adventure, learn more about camping in Newport News and reserve one of our 188 modern campsites at Newport News Park.
 At 7,711 acres, it is one of the largest municipal parks east of the Mississippi River.

 The Mariners' Museum Park is 550 acres of privately maintained, naturally wooded property that offers visitors a quiet and serene place to walk, run or picnic.
-Within the Park is the 167-acre Lake Maury, named for Matthew Fontaine Maury, the famed 19th-century oceanographer and native Virginian.
-Following the shoreline of Lake Maury is the 5-mile Noland Trail.
+Within the Park is 167-acres of The Mariners' Lake.
+Following the shoreline of the lake is the 5-mile Noland Trail.

 Originally built in 1919, returning WWI troops disembarked from ships and marched through the arch in victory parades.
 Today it serves as a memorial to the men and women of the armed forces and hosts Newport News’ annual Memorial and Veterans Day ceremonies.

 Located in downtown Newport News, this 5.44-acre park gives a beautiful view of the James River.
 It is adjacent to the Virginia Advanced Shipbuilding and Carrier Integration Center and provides a view of Newport News Shipbuilding, where aircraft carriers and submarines are built for the U.S. Navy.
 This green-space park is also located in close proximity to the Victory Arch.